sercankulcu/sercankulcu.github.io/_pencils/2026-02-17-pencil-extenders.md

 The pencil itself remained disposable.

 The holder did not.

+## Between a Pencil and a Mechanical Pencil

 This distinction is important because an extender occupies an unusual place between a wooden pencil and a mechanical pencil.